 “I know you’re anxious.
 And tonight ain’t your night, man.
-She traded shifts with another waitress.
+She traded shifts with another waitress for tomorrow morning.
 She’s doing a turnaround shift.”
 He said.

-“She’s going to go home, shower, get a few hours of sleep, and she’s due back here at nine O’clock in the morning.
-They’ll be expecting her.”
+“She’s going to go home, shower, get a few hours of sleep, and she’s due back here at 9 AM.
+They’ll be expecting her to show up.”
 Victor looked back at me, his eyes still faintly glowing in the dark.
 “If you do it tonight, they’re going to know that something is wrong by the time 10 AM comes around.
 Can you do what you need to do, get your jollies, and clean up the mess, by 10 AM, Jack?
 Doesn’t leave you with much of a chance to have a whole lot of ‘fun’, now does it?”
 Watching Ginger disappear into the darkness as she slipped out of my grip for one more night, I couldn’t help but to feel my heart break.
 But on the chance that this creature was on the level, I chose to let her go.
 CHOSE… “You see, man?
 I’m helping you out already.
 So what’s up?
 Do we have a deal or what?”

 Making my final decision, I reached my hand in his direction.
 “Victor, was it?”